Gyan

 - Samadhi (समाधि) – to go deep in transcendental meditation.

-Swaroopavarika Maya is that part of ignorance which hides our own self from us.
-We are souls, immortal and divine, yet, we do not know this reality just because of swaroopavarika Maya.
+These classes of gyan are increasing levels the detachment.
+Eventually the aspirant conquers Swaroopavarika Maya which hides our own self from us.
+We are souls, immortal and divine, yet, we do not know this reality.
 The gyani crosses this part of Maya and becomes free from the two modes of Maya.
 Yet, the third mode sattva guna still remains and the jeev attains the knowledge of self (atma or soul).

 The Gita says,